BeyzCoder/hyperledger-bank/README.md

 ## How to run the project:

-Download the folder `hyperledger-bank` then go to that folder.
-Then type this command:
+When you are in the folder `hyperledger-bank` then type this command:
 ```bash
 ./setup.sh
 ```